 Well, that was my dream trip so I would call it the best plan in the world😉, but here are some other itinerary ideas for you:

 If you want (or dare) to visit in the colder months of October to March, you would not want to miss the sighting of Northern lights, in which case you should include Norway or Iceland in your plan although they are quite expensive.
 Slow-travel backpackers love Italy for its diverse landscapes and Scotland (not covered in Schengen Visa but in UK Visa) to hike in the forests and explore the castles.

-If you go by cost of living, the cities we selected are just below the creamy layer of Nordic countries and Switzerland (which is another itinerary if you are willing to splurge – an all Scandinavian trip, or just insert Switzerland somewhere in your itinerary).
-During the Tulip festival, Amsterdam is perhaps as expensive as Sweden (not sure, just guessing).
+If you go by the cost of living, the cities we selected are just below the creamy layer of Nordic countries and Switzerland (which is another itinerary if you are willing to splurge – an all Scandinavian trip, or just insert Switzerland somewhere in your itinerary).

 If you are on a slightly tighter budget than ours (Rs.3 lakhs for two), I’d suggest replacing some of the cities above with Vienna (Austria), Prague or Salzburg (Czech Republic), Warsaw (Poland), Budapest (Hungary).

 Quick fact- Budapest also hosts a beautiful Tulip festival in Spring, a cheaper alternative to Keukenhof.